Consider some essential and often overlooked subjects when preparing and packing for your trip.

-If you are planning a backpacking, hiking, river rafting trip, or other adventure trip in the Brooks range, we can assist you with trip preparation, specific access locations and other necessary details.
-National Park permits may be required so it is important to plan ahead.
+If you plan a backpacking, hiking, river rafting trip, or another adventure trip in the Brooks Range, we can assist you with trip preparation, specific access locations, and other necessary details.

-The nearby public lands are popular destinations for many adventurers.
-Details about hiking, rafting and camping in these regions can be found on their respective websites:
+The public lands in Alaska’s Arctic are popular destinations for many adventurers.
+Some National Parks may require premits or have specific guidelines about campfires, etc, so it is important to plan appropriately.You can find details about hiking, rafting, and camping in these regions on their respective websites:

 If you do not have your own equipment you can rent gear from Garrett and Brenda at Arctic River Guides in Fairbanks.
 They can help outfit you with the correct gear for the rivers and for the flight.
 (907) 488-0814

-Wool and/or Polypro clothing is a must, especially as first layer clothing.
+Wool and/or Polypro clothing is a must, especially as first-layer clothing.
 Our family is divided on the appropriate clothing.
-Dirk is a fan of wool and lives in Filson and Ibex clothing, and Danielle lives in Mountain Hardware and Sportshill.
-There are other brands of sufficient clothing, but these are what we use in all of our work and adventures.
-The critical factor is that your clothing is durable, and retains its insulating properties even when wet.
+Dirk is a fan of wool and lives in Filson and Ibex clothing, and Danielle lives in Mountain Hardware and Sporthill.
+There are many other brands of sufficient clothing, but these are what we use for all of our work and adventures.

 Bear Encounter Prevention

-The old timers in Alaska often strung up cans around their camps to alert them of intruders.
+The old-timers in Alaska often strung up cans around their camps to alert them of intruders.
 It has proved an effective method of alerting you to the presence of a bear.
-In the converse way, it is good to alert a bear that you are in the area, and bear bells are one way to do this.
+It is good to alert a bear that you are in the area in the converse way, and bear bells are one way to do this.
 We endorse both methods.

 Although we have not found much information on air horns, they get our strong endorsement.
-They are loud and certainly startle anything, including your camp mates.
+They are loud and certainly startle anything, including your campmates.
 They also have no real dangerous side effects, they can be used in the dark, from within your tent, and they don’t require one hitting a target.
-We outfit our kids with them when they do trips.
+We outfit our kids with them when they make trips.

 Bear Encounter Protection